 PhD in philosophy

-Qualification as teacher in philosophy and ethical education at secondary and tertiary levels (Finnish law on teacher qualifications, no 452/96 § 1 moment 2)
+Formal qualification as teacher in philosophy and ethical education at secondary and tertiary levels (Finnish law on teacher qualifications, no 452/96 § 1 moment 2)

 Heikki Ikäheimo has a PhD in Philosophy from University of Jyväskylä in Finland (2003), where he also worked as Assistant and Senior Assistant in Philosophy between 1997 and 2005.
 As post doc he spent three years in 2005-8 at University of Frankfurt (http://www.ifs.uni-frankfurt.de/english/).
 Heikki came to Australia in 2008 to take up a Macquarie University Research Fellowship and moved to UNSW in 2012.
 He was Australian Research Fellow in 2011-16 with an Australian Research Council Discovery Project 'The Social Ontology of Personhood - A Recognition-theoretical Account' together with partner investigators from Finland, Germany and Italy.
 Heikki has been visiting scholar at Westphälische Wilhelms-Universität Münster (2000-2001 and 2015) and at Paris Nanterre (2014).
-He has given invited lectures, keynotes and talks in Australia, Austria, Czech Republic, Denmark, Finland, France, Germany, Italy, New Zealand, The Netherlands, Switzerland and United Kingdom.
+He has given invited lectures, keynotes and talks in Australia, Austria, The Czech Republic, Denmark, Finland, France, Germany, Italy, New Zealand, The Netherlands, Switzerland and United Kingdom.

 Heikki is founding member of the editorial board of Journal of Social Ontology, as well as a founding member of the International Social Ontology Society and the Australian Hegel Society.